demisto/content/Packs/CommonPlaybooks/Playbooks/Wait_And_Complete_Task_By_Status_README.md

-Waits for a task to reach a certain status, and/or completes the task.
+Waits for a task to reach a certain status, and completes the task.
 The playbook should be used in a loop until the FoundTaskNames context key contains the name of the awaited task (the playbook outputs that name).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.